Nitinnnn67/Nitinnnn67/README.md

 ### Official College Platform

 - Led development of the official college website
-- Built student directory and dynamic content features
+- Built student directory and dynamic content systems
 - Developed announcements and form workflows
 - Worked on responsive frontend and backend architecture
-- Managed deployment and maintenance
+- Managed production deployment and maintenance

 **Stack**